Azure-Samples/microsoft-azure-attestation/sgx.attest.sample/readme.md

     1. ```make build```
     1. ```make run```
     1. This runs the application in four different enclave configurations to generate four different remote quotes.
 You should see four new files created in the ```../quotes``` directory.
-1. To build, run and validate the JSON files with the MAA service do the following:
+1. To build, run and validate the JSON files with Azure Attestation do the following:
     1. ```cd validatequotes.core```
     1. ```./runall.sh```
     1. This builds and runs the validation application against the four different JSON files produced earlier.